zenozeng/gsoc2015/svg-and-pdf-for-p5.js.md

 #### Why not PShape?

 I think that PShape is somehow not that natural for SVG.
-SVG is something more DOM like.
+SVG is something more DOM-like.
-So, the manipulation of svg is dom like api.
+So, the manipulation of SVG should have a DOM-like api.

 Also, I think in SVG's world, we should treat shapes as object.
 Thus, an OOP api was designed.